Generally not required for stays of up to three months. Some nationalities require a Schengen visa.

 The Netherlands is an easy place to reach.
 Amsterdam's Schiphol International Airport has copious air links worldwide, including many on low-cost European airlines.
 Rotterdam The Hague Airport serves more than 40 European destinations; Eindhoven Airport is a budget-airline hub.

 High-speed trains are especially good from France, Belgium, Germany and the UK (London) aboard the Eurostar.
 Other land options are user-friendly and the border crossings are nearly invisible thanks to the EU.
 There are also ferry links with the UK.

 What's more, once you get to the Netherlands the transport remains hassle-free.
 Most journeys by rail, car or bus are so short that you can reach most regional destinations before your next meal.
 And with its flat terrain, getting around by bicycle is a breeze.

 Flights, cars and tours can be booked online at www.lonelyplanet.com/bookings.

-The best price found from United States to The Netherlands is on December 3rd, 2018, travelling with WOW air.
+The best price found from United States to The Netherlands is on November 25th, 2019, travelling with TAP.
 See more options, compare prices and book: search flights.